doriansmiley/lotusJS/README.md

     //this.commandMap.addCommand( 'testEvent1', Lotus.SampleCommand, 'myFunction', true )
 }
 ````
 In this example the function to execute defaults to `execute`.
-But as the comments explain you can pass the function name as an optional agrument.
+But as the comments explain you can pass the function name as an optional argument.
 For example:
 ````
 this.commandMap.addCommand( Lavender.RecordSetEvent.LOAD_PAGE_DATA, SampleApp.LoadImageAssetsCommand, 'myFunction' );
 ````